Automatically translated from Basque, translation may contain errors. More information here. Elhuyarren itzultzaile automatikoaren logoa

 Walk from a train station, two friends and a hug.
 This hug will be frozen until the next meeting.
 I'll come home, he'll stay there.
 There, too, will be free the painful feeling that injustice wants us to catch.
 Jesús Rodríguez (Santa Coloma de Gramenet, 1974) is a journalist,... [+]

-"We won't have a fair question, this script was already written."
+"We won't have a just cause; this script was already written."

-The recently adopted Amnesty Act by the Spanish Government will not leave all Catalans condemned in peace.
-Some are still in exile and will continue until when.
-But there are others who have gone recently, when he was supposed to end the “conflict”, when the parties... [+]
+The recent Amnesty Law passed by the Spanish Government will not leave all Catalans condemned in peace.
+Some are still in exile and will continue to wait until when.
+But others have left recently, when it was supposedly about to end the “conflict”, when parties were... [+]

 For the cause in exile